Are you Addicted to Xanax?

 • You lack the ability to stop using Xanax without the assistance of professional intervention

-• You experience intense symptoms of withdrawal, which include impairing the ability to sleep (rebound insomnia), once you stop using Xanax
+• You experience intense symptoms of withdrawal once you stop using Xanax

 Check Your Insurance Coverage for FREE